 This is one of those classic cool Halloween activities that can be done with any size group and is perfect for all ages.

-To set up a costume contest, simply have everyone come in their best Halloween costume and then have a panel of judges pick the best overall costume, the funniest costume, the scariest costume and any other categories that you can think of.
+To set up a costume contest, simply have everyone come in their best Halloween costume and then have a guests vote using a ballot, the funniest costume, the scariest costume and any other categories that you can think of.

 You can even make it into a competition by having teams come up with costumes for each other and then voting on the best one.

 Whichever way you do it, a costume contest is a great way to get everyone in the Halloween spirit!

 It’s so much fun and one of our favorite teen Halloween activities!

 #9 Halloween Charades

 Halloween charades is a great way to get everyone involved in some spooky fun!

 This is one of those activities that can be done with a small group or a large group and is perfect for all ages.